 The Board of Education and Lanett Schools are opposed to unlawful discrimination against any student, teacher, or employee.
 All students, employees, and teachers should enjoy a non-hostile, non-intimidating, and non-offensive environment.
 Any concerns or violations from students, teachers, or employees should be reported.
 Complaints and grievances should be filed and reported as outlined in Lanett City School Board Policy.
 Please see chart of reporting contacts on page 26.

 CALENDAR

-"The Lanett City Schools 2020-2021 calendar is available on the district website.
-Go to www.lanettcityschools.org, and click on the "Academic Calendar" button on the left."
+The Lanett City Schools 2022-2023 calendar is available on the district website at www.lanettcityschools.org.